junyjeon/junyjeon/README.md

 <!-- SUBTITLE -->
 <h3 align="center">A full stack developer from Seoul, KR</h3>
 <!-- WORK -->
-<h4 align="center">Hi, my name is Jeon Junyoung, a web developer based out of Seoul.
-I provide solutions for various projects, including simple automation outsourcing, Fine-tuning, full stack web development, and app development!
-I am a continuously learning and growing web developer.
-I specialize in image generation, web crawling, diverse data processing and automation, and full-stack development.
-I am committed to delivering high-quality solutions and continually exploring new technologies to provide the best possible outcomes.
-I look forward to working on innovative projects together!</h4>
+<h4 align="center">Hello, I'm Jeon Junyoung, a web developer based in Korea.
+I have experience in GPT fine-tuning for chatbot development, automating tasks in Excel and Google Sheets, and web crawling.
+I'm also skilled in full-stack web and app development, utilizing technologies like React and Flutter.
+My mission is to deliver high-quality solutions and I'm always on the lookout for innovative projects to collaborate on.
+Looking forward to working with you!</h4>
 <hr>

 <!-- TECHS -->